weixk2015/DeepSFM/README.md

 ## Acknowledgments

-the implementation codes borrows heavily from [DPSNet](https://github.com/sunghoonim/DPSNet).
+The implementation codes borrows heavily from [DPSNet](https://github.com/sunghoonim/DPSNet).
 Thanks for the sharing.